Yemen pounded by war for five years

 Around a dozen countries form part of the coalition, including five from the Gulf.
 Washington says it contributes logistics and intelligence.

-As the rebels advance southwards on Aden, Hadi leaves, taking refuge in Riyadh.
+As the rebels advance southwards on Aden, Hadi flees, taking refuge in Saudi Arabia.

-In July, his embattled administration announces its forces have retaken the entire province of Aden, their first success since the military coalition intervened.
-The city becomes the country's de facto capital.

 By August, pro-government forces have retaken five southern provinces.
-In October, they reclaim the Bab Al Mandab Strait, an internationally vital shipping route.
+In October, they announce they have retaken control of the Bab Al Mandab Strait, a key waterway for international shipping.

 Splits emerge in the rebel camp in 2017 and Saleh is assassinated in December by his former Houthi allies.